MATURITY & QUALITY

 Responses to Controlled Atmospheres (CA)

 Some benefit to shelf-life can be obtained with low O2 atmospheres (1-3%) at temperatures of 0-5°C (32-41°F).
 Low O2 atmospheres will reduce respiration rates and reduce the detrimental effects of ethylene.
 Intact heads are not benefitted by atmospheres containing CO2 and injury may occur with >2% CO2 (see physiological disorders, brown stain).
-Lettuce cut for salad products, however, is commonly packaged in low O(<1%) and high CO2 (10%) atmospheres because these conditions control browning on the cut surfaces.
+Lettuce cut for salad products, however, is commonly packaged in low O2 (<1%) and high CO2 (10%) atmospheres because these conditions control browning on the cut surfaces.
 On salad pieces, cut surface browning occurs more rapidly and more extensively than do symptoms of brown stain caused by CO2.

 Add Comment